jefreve/SQL-exercises/exercise.md

-# Exercise 6
+# Exercise 7

-Martin made a few mistakes in updating book details.
-Revoke his update permissions but let him continue viewing the books.
+You decide to remove a book with BookID = 101 from the Books table.
+Ensure this change is saved permanently.